meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

             })
         }

-        wujiKit.createDataStream(&dataChannelId, reliable: true, ordered: true)
+        metaKit.createDataStream(&dataChannelId, reliable: true, ordered: true)
     }
 ```

 #### Create the addLocalSession Method

-The `addLocalSession()` method appends the local video session to `videoSessions` and sets up the local video view using `wujiKit.setupLocalVideo()`.
+The `addLocalSession()` method appends the local video session to `videoSessions` and sets up the local video view using `metaKit.setupLocalVideo()`.

 If `MediaInfo` is available for the `videoProfile`, set the media info property for the local session using `localSession.mediaInfo`.